Projective Integral Updates for High-Dimensional Variational Inference

+becomes exact for all $\iBasis \in [\nExact]$.
+For example, Uhlmann's sigma-points \cite{Uhlmann1995} include $2d+1$ evaluations consisting of a central node and cross-polytope vertices (as signed standard basis vectors).
+By appropriately scaling and translating these nodes, it is possible to exactly integrate all quadratic total-degree polynomials against a distribution with a known mean and covariance.

-is exact for all $\iBasis \in [\nExact]$.
-Smolyak quadratures \cite{Smolyak1963,Gerstner1998,Petras2003} are efficient formulas to generate high-degree quadratures in a few dimensions.
-Novak and Ritter \cite{Novak1999} show that $\nQuad \approx \frac{2^k}{k} \nPa^k$ quadrature nodes can be constructed to exactly integrate polynomials of total degree $2k+1$ in $\nPa$ dimensions against a fixed weight function with the structure of \Cref{eq:mean-field}.
+Smolyak quadratures \cite{Smolyak1963,Gerstner1998,Petras2003} are efficient formulas to generate high-degree integration approximations in a few dimensions.
+Going back to the work of McNamee and Stenger on symmetric cubature formulas \cite{mcnamee1967construction}, followed by Novak and Ritter \cite{Novak1999}, it is possible to construct high-order cubatures by applying all signed permutations to a generator set of evaluation nodes.
+This results in $\nQuad \approx \frac{(2\nPa)^k}{k!}$ quadrature nodes that exactly integrate $2k+1$ total-degree polynomials in $\nPa$ dimensions against a weight function with the structure of \Cref{eq:mean-field}.
+This technique has been incorporated into practical higher-order integration for expectation propagation by Kokkala, Solin, and S\"{a}rkk\"{a} \cite{kokkala2015sigma}, an alternative Bayesian approximation framework that optimizes the reversed KL-divergence.

 Unfortunately, even taking $k=1$ is too expensive for current learning architectures, where $\nPa$ often ranges from $10^5$ to $10^{10}$ or more.
 Since optimizing the variational distribution requires evaluating as many integrals as there are training data, this approach is not feasible.
 We desire an approach that 1.~only uses a few function evaluations per integral, 2.~exactly integrates basis functions that dominate the shape of the mean-field distribution, and 3.~efficiently suppresses the unavoidable errors associated with basis functions that we cannot afford to integrate exactly.